tdwg/website/content/pages/standards/sds/index.md

 ---
 title: TDWG Standards Documentation Standard (SDS)
-summary: “The TDWG Standards Documentation Standard (SDS) consists of a single document: the [Standards Documentation Specification](https://github.com/tdwg/vocab/blob/master/sds/documentation-specification.md).
+summary: "The TDWG Standards Documentation Standard (SDS) consists of a single document: the [Standards Documentation Specification](https://github.com/tdwg/vocab/blob/master/sds/documentation-specification.md).
 That document defines how TDWG standards are to be presented.
 It provides details about the hierarchical structure of standards and versioning of standards components.
-It specifies how the properties of standards and their components are to be described in human-readable and machine-readable terms.”
+It specifies how the properties of standards and their components are to be described in human-readable and machine-readable terms."
 cover_image: https://images.unsplash.com/photo-1497796742626-fe30f204ec54
 cover_image_by: Lysander Yuen
 cover_image_ref: https://unsplash.com/photos/wk833OrQLJE